eh3rrera/project-reactor-course/docs/01-intro-reactive-programming/project-reactor.md

 Artifacts follow a versioning scheme of `MAJOR`, instead of the year, `MINOR` and `PATCH-QUALIFIER`.

-So, back to our project, in the `pom.xml` file, we can import the BOM dependency in a `<dependencyManagement>` section:
+So, back to our project, in the `pom.xml` file, we can import the BOM dependency in the `<dependencyManagement>` section:
 ```xml
 <dependencyManagement>
     <dependencies>